30 Top French Dishes and Classic Foods

 Ingredients and Preparation

-Popular Types of French Food
+Popular Types of French Dishes

 French dishes are a wide range of specialties made using the cooking traditions and practices of France.
 With centuries to evolve and experiment, the cuisine is known for its fancy dishes that center around cheese and wine.